1.09 Appointment Procedures

-Obtain at least three letters of recommendation from external authorities who can provide a critical, detailed evaluation of the candidate’s work as related to the faculty appointment.
+Before extending an offer for a faculty position, the hiring authority should obtain at least three letters of recommendation from external individuals who can provide a critical, detailed evaluation of the candidate’s work as related to the faculty appointment.
 These letters should be signed and sent by the author to the hiring unit.
 If submitted electronically without an original signature, the hiring unit must verify that the originating email address belongs to the author of the letter.
-Internal letters of recommendation will be allowed for appointment of part-time and limited term instructors when their primary teaching experience has been at the University of Georgia.
-Up to two internal letters of recommendation will also be allowed for adjunct faculty.
-Any request for exception to this policy must be noted in the Dean/VP cover letter, along with justification for the exception request, and requires Provost’s approval.
+Up to two internal letters of recommendation are allowed for candidates whose primary work experience has been at UGA and for adjunct faculty.
+Any request for exception to this policy must be approved by the dean/vice president overseeing the hiring unit.
+The successful candidate’s external letters should be retained by the hiring unit.

 1.09-9 Part-Time Faculty§